Buy Gala Apple Tree Online

 Everyone's Favorite Apple Variety Has Sweet Fruit & Easy Care

-The Gala Apple tree is a long cherished apple variety that came about from crossing Kidd’s Orange Red Apple and Golden Delicious Apple.
-An easy growing and care free fruit tree, it is also self pollinating as an added bonus!
+The Gala Apple tree is a long cherished apple variety that came about from crossing Kidd’s Orange Red Apple and Golden Delicious Apples.
+An easy-growing and carefree fruit tree, our semi-dwarf Gala apple trees are self-pollinating as an added bonus!

 You can prune your apple tree in winter or early spring to give the branches and fruit the best air circulation.
 You do not want the Gala tree’s limbs to be overcrowded so you can produce bushels of apples.
 Overcrowded trees may affect branches with fruit on them and promote fungal diseases or bacterial diseases discussed above.
 Eventually, this will affect fruit you will have to remove the infected branches and treat them with a fungicide.
 This is why it is so important to take pruning practices seriously starting when they are young trees.